A weekend away to the Granite Belt and Girraween National Park will make you wonder if you’re in Queensland for three

-Ballandean Estate is the oldest of the region, and also the closest winery from Girraween National Park (only a 15-minute drive) where you can have lunch between two hikes.
+Ballandean Estate is the oldest in the region, and also the closest winery to Girraween National Park (only a 15-minute drive) where you can have lunch between two hikes.
 They offer delicious local food in their Barrelroom Restaurant.
 They work with local farmers, and most of the ingredients they use are coming only minutes away from the restaurant.
 Alternatively, you can also buy their picnic basket for two to enjoy it in the vineyard (24-hour notice required).

 Golden Grove Estate, another big winery in the region, is next door.